Seizure of Cryptocurrency for Forfeiture

 What is a Wallet?

 Unique electronic addresses identify a wallet.
-The wallet stores an access code that allows an individual to conduct transactions on the public ledger.
+The wallet stores an access code allowing individuals to conduct transactions on the public ledger.

 To access a wallet on the public ledger, an individual must use a public address (or “public key”) and a private address (or “private key”).